 A rather peculiar valley.
 Indeed, there are very high-end services there.
 For example, you will be able to follow wine therapies.
 On the estate side, Vina Gonzalez Bastias has a cellar made of raw earth that is worth a look.
 You will also find 400-year-old jars there, and you can also go boating in the domain.

 A little jewel, as simple as that.
-The vineyards are surrounded by pines, and the region is home to some of the most audacious wines in the country.
+The vineyards are surrounded by pines, and the region is home to some of the most audacious wines in Chile.
 The “pipeno”, a wine in a bottle and national pride has thus become an international reference in the region.